27 Australian Slang Words and Phrases to Sound like a Local

 The result was not on par with the standard.
 But all things considered, it’s the best thing we can do right now.

-Whether you’re practicing for conversational English or polishing your professional speaking skills, it’s crucial to learn something new daily.
+Whether you’re practicing conversational English or polishing your professional speaking skills, it’s crucial to learn something new daily.

 I hope you will find use with these witty phrases on the list.